joey-carlson/sis-engine/docs/DATA_CONTRACT_story_vs_system_v0.1.md

 ### The Read-Aloud Test

-If you can't read something aloud at your game table without needing to explain SPAR's internal mechanics, it's system-facing.
+If you can't read something aloud at your game table without needing to explain SiS's internal mechanics, it's system-facing.

 **System-facing**: "Severity 7.2, cutoff rate 0.3, pressure +4"
 **Story-facing**: "The ambush forced a desperate retreat.
 Guards are now actively searching."